 The main difference between a porcelain veneer is that veneers predominantly cover the front of the tooth.
 A simple analogy would be that they act like a shield or a fake nail for the front of the tooth.

 Veneers are thinner in comparison to dental crowns.
-They usually average 1-2mm in thickness and are bonded to the front of the tooth.
-As a result prior to applying a veneer, a dentist may minimally grind the front of the natural tooth depending upon the surface.
-This process allows the veneer to bond/attach to the tooth more effectively.
-Most of the original, natural tooth will remain underneath the porcelain veneers.
+They usually average 0.3mm-1mm in thickness and are bonded to the front of the tooth.
+Most of the original, natural teeth will remain underneath the porcelain veneers.
+As a result, before applying a veneer, a dentist may minimally grind the front of the natural tooth depending upon the surface.
+Carefully trimming surface enamel allows the shell to attach to the tooth more effectively.

-Dental veneers are often used for cosmetic improvements, such as:
+Dental veneers are used for cosmetic improvements, such as:

 - Covering imperfections

 - Repair broken teeth

 - Improving the colour (whiter shade) of teeth